igrishaev/pg2/docs/ssl.md

 keytool -keystore mystore -alias postgresql -import -file ...
 ~~~

-Once certificates are imported, they're held by Java so you only specify
+Once certificates are imported, they're held by Java so you only specify `:ssl?`
-`:use-ssl?` flag without custom instances of `SSLContext`.
+flag without custom instances of `SSLContext`.

 Pay attention there is a chance to mess up.
 Imagine you import cerficiates into
 a keystore related to a JVM that you use for REPL.
 But when running an uberjar,